dotnet/docs-maui/docs/android/asset-packs.md

 ---
 title: Android asset packs
-description: Learn how to place your large Android app assets into asset packs to increase the size of the package that you upload to Google Play. ms.date: 08/15/2024
+description: Learn how to place your large Android app assets into asset packs to increase the size of the package that you upload to Google Play. ms.topic: concept-article ms.date: 08/15/2024
 monikerRange: ">=net-maui-9.0"

+#customer intent: As a developer, I want to bundle my app assets separately from my code so that I can upload a bigger package to Google Play.
 ---

 # Android asset packs